notapixelstudio/starship-olympics/README.md

 Maintain consistency with terminology and phrasing throughout the translation.
 Thank you for your contribution to the translation effort!
 If you have any questions or concerns, please do not hesitate to contact us through Github or email.

 ## License

-All the code used in this project is opensource and under the MIT License so you can use any part of it on your games developped in GodotEngine (that is also under the [MIT License](https://godotengine.org/license)).
+All the code used in this project is open source and under the MIT License, so you can use any part of it on your games developed in GodotEngine (which is also under the [MIT License](https://godotengine.org/license)).
 The software and official releases/binaries are distributed under our [End-User License Agreement (EULA)](LICENSE_software.txt).

-It can be basically summarized into two different licenses:
+The licenses can be summarized as follows:

-1. Source code (everything except game assets, under the folder _assets_ ) is distributed under [MIT License](LICENSE_source_code.txt).
+1. Source code (everything except game assets, under the folder _assets_) is distributed under the [MIT License](LICENSE_source_code.txt).
-2. All the game assets (art, audio, texture, .svg files) under the folder [_assets_](LICENSE_assets.txt), if not explicitly stated otherwise are under [CC BY NC SA](https://creativecommons.org/licenses/by-nc-sa/2.0/), made by notapixelstudio, the community or contributors.
-Some of them are from third-party, credited below or explicitly stated under the respective folder.
+2. All the game assets (art, audio, texture, .svg files) under the folder _assets_, if not explicitly stated otherwise, are under [CC BY NC SA](https://creativecommons.org/licenses/by-nc-sa/2.0/), made by notapixelstudio, the community, or contributors.
+Some of them are from third-party sources, credited below or explicitly stated under the respective folder.

-In case you have any questions don't hesitate to contact us at notapixelstudio@gmail.com
+If you have any questions, please don't hesitate to contact us at notapixelstudio@gmail.com.